 This article has highlighted some of the essential concepts of machine learning and its recent applications in biology and bioinformatics.
 We have seen that ML can be used to devise complex algorithms and models that help in the prediction of trends across different biological disciplines.
 Ultimately, for these models to succeed, they need quality data in terms of statistical power and sample sizes.

-See our machine learning services to find out more.
+Check out our machine learning services to find out more

-This article is an updated version of the publication from Sep 21, 2021.
+This article is an updated version of the publication from September 21, 2021.
+It was updated on February 23, 2026, to incorporate new technologies and tools, industry breakthroughs, and challenges in machine learning usage.

 Category: